Taking off in a plane is one of my favorite things in the world.

 Touching down on a runway can be equally exciting.

 When the wings change shape to slow your forward motion, the landing gear descends, and the massive mechanism that’s been carrying you smoothly glides downward, lightly tapping the pavement before resting its full weight back on the ground, coils of metal and well-oiled joints absorbing the brunt of what would otherwise be a traumatic impact.

 Life is full of takeoffs and touchdowns, and it’s important to experience many of both.

-Once you start flying, it can be difficult to remember to stop, take stock, and identify imbalances; this is true whether your aircraft is the metaphorical sort, or a literal vehicle.
+After you start flying, it can be difficult to remember to stop, take stock, and identify imbalances.
+This is true whether your aircraft is of the metaphorical sort, or a literal vehicle.

-Explore, but be cognizant of your life and what you’re doing with it, regardless of what angle, speed, or distance you might be viewing it from.
+Explore, but be cognizant of your life and what you’re doing with it, regardless of what angle, speed, or distance from which you might be viewing it.
 This will allow you to adjust quickly to new situations, instigate changes as necessary, and make the most of wherever you happen to end up.